Pipeline

 ModiFY study

-The ModiFY study is an open-label, multicohort, multicentre, adaptive Phase 1/2 trial with Modi-1, administered alone or in combination with checkpoint inhibitors in patients with advanced solid tumours.
-The aim of the Phase 1/2 study is to assess the safety and immunogenicity of citrullinated vimentin and enolase peptides.
-Modi-1 has completed dose escalation and safety cohorts of the Phase 1/2 ModiFY trial and continues in the expansion cohorts.
-Early data from patients receiving Modi-1 as a monotherapy has shown prolonged periods of stable disease, with no dose limiting toxicities observed in dose escalation cohorts.
-To build on the results seen in the SCOPE trial, we are investigating Modi-1 in renal cell carcinoma (RCC) in the first line setting where doublet CPI is the standard of care.
+Modi-1 completed dose escalation and safety cohorts of the Phase 1/2 ModiFY trial and continues in the expansion cohorts.
+Early data from patients receiving Modi-1 as a monotherapy showed good safety and tolerability, with no dose limiting toxicities observed in dose escalation cohorts.
+To build on the results in the ModiFY trial, we are investigating Modi-1 in renal cell carcinoma (RCC) in the first line setting where doublet CPI is the standard of care.

 For commercial enquiries